sharetribe/flex-docs/src/docs/introduction/start-customizing/index.md

 When you custom develop your marketplace, you also need to host your own application.
-When starting your custom development, it is enough to host your custom codebase for the Dev environment.
+When starting your custom development, it is enough to host your custom client application for the Dev environment.
+This makes it possible for several people to test and validate the features you are developing.
+In addition, some custom features, such as third-party integrations, may require a hosted environment to work properly.

 When you want to publish your code, you will also need to host a client application for the Test and Live environments.
+Hosting your custom client app for Test environment allows operators to view their no-code changes alongside the custom developed features, so it is important to keep Test and Live client applications identical.

-When you have a hosted application set up for your custom client, you can change the Marketplace URL in your Console > Build > General view to point to the URL of your custom client.
+Once you have deployed your marketplace application to a hosting service, you can change the Marketplace URL in your Console > Build > General view to point to the URL of your custom client.
 That way, the Sharetribe backend uses the correct URL for e.g. adding links to emails sent through the Sharetribe backend.

 ## Custom developing with the Sharetribe Web Template